 Submission to the conduct is made explicitly or implicitly a term or condition of an individual’s employment, promotion, grades or academic status;

 Submission to or rejection of the conduct is used as a basis for making an employment or academic decision affecting an individual;

 The conduct has the purpose or effect of unreasonably interfering with an individual’s work or educational performance, or of creating an intimidating, hostile, or offensive environment for work or learning.

-Procedures for Investigating and Resolving Student Complaints of Discriminatory or Sexual Harassment: The university will make every effort to promptly investigate and resolve student complaints of harassment, with due regard for fairness and the rights of both the complainant and alleged offender.
+The university will make every effort to promptly investigate and resolve student complaints of harassment, with due regard for fairness and the rights of both the complainant and alleged offender.
 A student who knowingly makes false allegations of harassment or provides evidence of harassment with the knowledge that it is false is subject to disciplinary action.
 The university prohibits retaliation against anyone who files a complaint and/or participates in an investigation.

 If at any stage of the university’s investigation of a student’s complaint of harassment, the university becomes aware that a student has instituted legal proceedings, the process of complaint discussion, review, and resolution will be immediately halted, and all documentation of the process will be forwarded to the office of the president.

 Because of the potential implications to the student’s feelings of personal safety, the university may ban any contact between the alleged harasser and the student during an investigation.
 Such a ban should not, however, be construed as an assumption of guilt of the alleged harasser.